cq-overlays/cg-midnight-hours/README.md

 - This is a custom graphics bundle that I was commissioned for.
 If you'd like to commission your own, please see my [ko-fi](https://ko-fi.com/leptoflare) page.

 ## Installation
-1. Find the version you're looking for on the releases page, and download `cq-graphics-template.zip`.
+1. Find the version you're looking for on the releases page, and download `mh-broadcast-graphics.zip`.
 1. Unzip the file and drag the folder into the `bundles/` subdirectory of your NodeCG installation.

 ## Running locally